McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

 ### Syntax highlighting

 GFM, or "GitHub Flavored Markdown" also supports syntax highlighting.
-To activate it, simply add the file extension of the language you want to use directly after the first code "fence", ` ```js `, and syntax highlighting will automatically be applied in the rendered HTML.
+To activate it, usually you simply add the file extension of the language you want to use directly after the first code "fence", ` ```js `, and syntax highlighting will automatically be applied in the rendered HTML.

 See [Code Highlighting]({{% relref "syntaxhighlight.md" %}}) for additional documentation.